ipmanuel/XMLDatabase/README.md

 ### New entity
 To add a new entity.
 You need to create two files.
-One file defines the properties with validation and setter methods.
+One file defines the properties with validations, getter and setter methods.
 The other file is neccessary to convert the object to xml.
 Look for an example [here](https://github.com/ipmanuel/XMLDatabase/tree/master/Tests/XMLDatabaseTests/TestObjects).